 Pneumonia can usually be treated at home with antibiotics but some cases may require time in hospital and can result in death.
 Vaccines are available against some of the more common infectious agents that cause pneumonia.

 Pneumonia is an infection of the air sacs in the lungs and is caused by bacteria, viruses or, rarely, fungi.
-Most cases of pneumonia are caused by bacteria, most commonly Streptococcus pneumonia (pneumococcal disease) but viral pneumonia is more common in children.
+Most cases of pneumonia are caused by bacteria, usually Streptococcus pneumonia (pneumococcal disease) but viral pneumonia is more common in children.

 The lungs are made up of separate lobes – three in the right lung and two in the left lung.
-Pneumonia can affect only one lobe of the lungs or it may be widespread in the lungs.
-The condition can be classified by the area of the lung affected and by the cause of the infection.
+Pneumonia may affect only one lobe or be widespread in the lungs.

 Anyone can develop pneumonia but some groups are at greater risk:

 - Babies and toddlers - particularly those born prematurely

 - People who have had a recent viral infection - such as a cold or influenza (the flu)

 - People with chronic lung conditions such as asthma, bronchitis or bronchiectasis